-ISRO Releases Graph Of Temperature Variation On Lunar Surface Measured By Chandrayaan-3's Payload
+ISRO releases graph of temperature variation on lunar surface measured by Chandrayaan-3's payload

 The payload has a temperature probe equipped with a controlled penetration mechanism capable of reaching a depth of 10 cm beneath the surface.

-ISRO Releases Graph Of Temperature Variation On Lunar Surface Measured By Chandrayaan-3’s Payload

-Bengaluru, Aug 27: ISRO on August 27 released a graph of the temperature variation on lunar surface with increase in depth measured by the ChaSTE payload onboard Chandrayaan-3’s Vikram lander module.
+ISRO releases graph of temperature variation on lunar surface measured by Chandrayaan-3’s payload